Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Enhancement Evaluation

-The results for RUOD dataset are shown in Table \ref{tab:quant-RUOD}.
-These show in general higher CCF and Entropy scores.
-This could be attributed to the fact that RUOD has clearer images with richer details.
-Like CUPDD, the TEBCF \cite{yuan2021tebcf} is a top performer in the UCIQE and the CCF at 0.62 and 31.5, respectively.
-The TEBCF is followed by the BayesRet at a top UIQM and entropy values of 3.85 7.74, respectively.
+On the other hand, the results for the RUOD dataset are shown in Table \ref{tab:quant-RUOD}.
+These results show relatively higher CCF and Entropy scores compared to the results on the CUPDD dataset.
+This could be attributed to the fact that RUOD contains clearer images with richer details.
+In a similar performance jump, the TEBCF \cite{yuan2021tebcf} is a top-performer in terms of the UCIQE and the CCF at 0.62 and 31.5, respectively.
+The TEBCF is followed by the BayesRet at top UIQM and entropy values of 3.85 and 7.74, respectively.
 This might indicate the capability of the TEBCF in removing the fog effect and the capability of the BayesRet in adding more details.
 The ACDC also shows robust performance with a high UIQM (3.76) and balanced metrics, rendering it a versatile candidate for underwater image enhancement.
 TUDA further demonstrates solid capability with a UIQM of 3.40, a UCIQE of 0.58, a CCF of 20.88, and a high Entropy of 7.65, highlighting it as a strong performer overall, particularly excelling in maintaining detail.
-Models like AutoEnh. and Semi-UIR are notable for their good colorfulness and contrast enhancement at a UCIQE of 0.59 and 0.60, respectively, with reasonable overall quality and detail retention.
+Models like AutoEnh and Semi-UIR are notable for their good colorfulness and contrast enhancement at a UCIQE of 0.59 and 0.60, respectively, with reasonable overall quality and detail retention.
 In contrast, PCDE and ICSP exhibit lower UIQM (2.42 and 1.14) and CCF (14.76 and 25.59), reflecting their relatively less impactful enhancements.
-Aligning with the results from Table \ref{tab:quant-CUPDD}, All models outperform the original except for the ICSP and the PCDE on some metrics reflecting the limited capabilities of both models.
+Aligning with the results from Table \ref{tab:quant-CUPDD}, All models outperform the Original except for the ICSP and the PCDE on some metrics reflecting the limited capabilities of both models.